victorgreggio/RecipeCalculator/README.md

 RecipeCalculator is a C# library that provides a formula evaluation engine capable of parsing and executing mathematical and logical expressions.
 The project demonstrates how to build a DSL that can handle complex formula dependencies, function calls, and conditional logic through a custom grammar parser.

+**New in this version**: Web-based UI built with Blazor WebAssembly that provides an interactive formula editor with Monaco Editor (VS Code's editor) for writing and testing formulas in your browser!

 ## Key Features

 ### Formula System